SolidWallOfCode/libswoc/doc/code/Errata.en.rst

 *  The error code and severity was moved from messages to the |Errata| instance.
 The internals were already promoting the highest severity of the messages to be the overall severity, and error codes for messages other than the front message seemed useless.
-In practice the only use of having this in the message was to have something to set on a default constructed |Errata|.
-Overall it seems cleaner to have more |Errata| constructors to construct that initial message with the error code and severity and not have it when adding new messages (because, what severity should be used in such cases? - it's really not clear).
+However, this was changed again due to user request so that annotation serverity is available but optional.
+This can be used for additional display (where annotations are printed with the severity, if present) and for filtering (only sufficiently severe annotations are added).

 *  The reference counting was removed.
 With the advent of move semantics there is much less need to make cheap copies with copy on write support.
-The change from general memory allocation to use of an internal `MemArena` it is no longer possible to share messages between instances which makes the copy on write use of the reference count useless.
+Because of the change from general memory allocation to use of an internal `MemArena` it is no longer possible to share messages between instances which makes the copy on write use of the reference count useless.
 For these two reasons reference was removed along with any copying.
 Use must either explicitly copy via the :code:`note` method or "move" the value, which intermediate functions must now use.
 I think this is worth that cost because there are edge cases that are hard to handle with reference counting which don't arise with pure move semantics.

+*  Annotations are now appended instead of prepended.
+A big change but in many cases the order was already messed up because I think this was assumed but sometimes accomodated.
+It's debatable which is the better style but overall append makes some small bits cleaner.